gobbyo/IoT/docs/tutorial-rasp-switchled_1.md

 ## Wire a Button Switch and 2 LEDs to your Raspberry Pi

-In this section you'll wire your Raspberry Pi to display numbers on a seven-segment display.
+In this section you'll wire your Raspberry Pi to a button switch and two LEDs, a green LED when the button is pressed, and a red LED when the button is released.
 Below is the circuit we'll construct.

 ![lnk_schematic_segmentdisplay]